-But I still think it’s ok if we aren’t sure what’s going to happen with the loss of universal acceptance of what’s right or wrong and the invention of everything that is right being equally as wrong.
+I think it’s OK if we aren’t sure what’s going to happen with the loss of universal acceptance of what’s right or wrong and the invention of everything that is right being equally as wrong.
 When everyone was certain what was right they were less likely to negotiate with what they knew was wrong.
 So, great wars would happen after a period of tension building.

 About 20 years of relatively peaceful tension preceded The Civil War, after which war broke out killing 600,000.
 Then, about 20 years of tension preceded WWI when war broke out killing 10 million.
-Then about 20 years of tension preceded WWII before war broke out killing 10s and 10s of millions.
+Then about 20 years of tension preceded WWII before war broke out killing tens and tens of millions.

 Now we seem to just fight all along the way and we don’t get the times in between where everyone is happy and agreeing in big groups together.
 We’re probably back to the future, here.
 This is more similar to human history.
 If human history were closer to the above description of massive wars every 30 or 40 years there wouldn’t be much humanity left.

 I read one of Hemingway’s stories this morning.
 The one in Islands in the Stream where the main character’s son fights a giant swordfish in the Gulf for six hours, nearly breaking him in the process, before the big fish gets away right as they went to gaff him.
 Afterwards, the characters joke about how it would have made the boy famous to catch the big fish and them famous just by association for being on the boat and doing the other little tasks that helped out like driving or pouring water on the boy’s feet when it got hot or serving up drinks.